Divy1211/IntroToPython/docs/operations.md

 | True  | False | True         |
 | True  | True  | True         |

+!!! info "OR with more than two values"
-Note that an OR is not limited to just two variables.
+    OR is not limited to just two variables.
 Any number of variables may be OR-ed together.
     For Example: `#!py a or b or c or d`.
 For this expression to evaluate to True, only one of `a`, `b`, `c` and `d` needs to be True.

     Can you write a table for all possible combinations of inputs and output for this expression?

+!!! info "Combining ANDs and ORs"
     ANDs and ORs can be used together in the same expression.
 For example:

-`(a or b) and c`: for this expression to be `True`, either `a` or `b` and `c` must be `True`.
+    `#!py (a or b) and c`: for this expression to be `#!py True`, either `a` or `b` and `c` must be `#!py True`.

-`a or (b and c)`: for this expression to be `True`, either `a` must be `True`or `b` and `c` must be `True` simultaneously.
+    `#!py a or (b and c)`: for this expression to be `#!py True`, either `a` must be `#!py True`or `b` and `c` must be `#!py True` simultaneously.

+    !!! danger "ANDs are always evaluated before ORs" What does this expression mean? `#!py a or b and c`

+        1. a or b... and c?
+        2. a or... b and c?

-Note that if no brackets are used when writing these expressions the expression is evaluated left to right.
-This means that `a or b and c or d` is the same as `((a or b) and c) or d`.
-Thus, to make it absolutely clear as to what you mean when writing a boolean expression, you should ALWAYS use brackets appropriately for clarity, even though it is not necessary to do so.
+        If no brackets are used when writing these expressions, the AND parts of an expression are evaluated first.
+Thus, the above expression means the second statement in English!

+        In that example, it might be easy to remember but what if we have something more complicated? `#!py a or b and c or d and e`.
+It's the same as `#!py a or (b and c) or (d and e)`.

+        To make it absolutely clear as to what you mean when writing a boolean expression, you should ALWAYS use brackets appropriately for clarity, even when it is not necessary to do so.

 For example:
 ```py